aquilinoFrancisco/candidatos/README.md

 # Rest-API-Challenge
-REST API provides third party applicationsuser associated to the OAuth token used to invoke the API, with the following endpoints:
+REST API provides third party applications user associated to the OAuth token used to invoke the API, with the following endpoints:

 *Get documents
 *Post documentes